-Drop in vaccine demand has some places turning down doses
+US drop in vaccine demand has some places turning down doses

 More than half of American adults have received at least one vaccine dose, and President Joe Biden this week celebrated eclipsing 200 million doses administered in his first 100 days in office.
 He also acknowledged entering a new phase to bolster outreach and overcome hesitancy.

-Across the country, pharmacists and public health officials seeing the demand wane and supplies build up.
+Across the country, pharmacists and public health officials are seeing the demand wane and supplies build up.
 About half of Iowa’s counties have stopped asking for new doses from the state, and Louisiana didn’t seek shipment of some vaccine doses over the past week.

+Some are urging federal officials to send more vaccine to places where there’s demand — rather than allocate them based on population — including Massachusetts Republican Gov. Charlie Baker, who said on Thursday they could administer two to three times more doses per day if they had more supply.

 In Mississippi, small-town pharmacist Robin Jackson has been practically begging anyone in the community to show up and get shots after she received her first shipment of vaccine earlier this month and demand was weak, despite placing yard signs outside her storefront celebrating the shipment’s arrival.
 She was wasting more vaccine than she was giving out and started coaxing family members into the pharmacy for shots.